Guide: Travel to Sardinia by ferry

 Travelling and staying in Sardinia

-The ferry to Sardinia is a good alternative to the plane, because the flights to this island are quite pricey, and it can come in handy to bring your own car.
-Especially with the how the prices of rental cars have risen over the past couple of years.
-Sardinia has a richt culture and some of the most stunning beaches and raw nature.
-When travelling to Sardinia by ferry there are a couple of coastal port cities where you can arrive.
-There are ferries sailing to Porto Torres, Arbatax, Cagliari, Olbia, Golfo Aranci or Santa Terese di Gallura.
+The ferry to Sardinia is an excellent alternative to the plane because the flights to this island are pretty pricey, and bringing your own car can come in handy, especially with how the prices of rental vehicles have risen over the past couple of years.
+Sardinia has a rich culture, some stunning beaches, and raw nature.

 Frequently Asked Questions: Sardinia